mbtyers/riverdist/cran-comments.md

 * There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
-* This is a new package and there are no downstream dependencies.
+* This is a fairly new package and there are not yet any downstream dependencies.